shandrapayne/JavaBasics/README.md

 <a href="https://www.oracle.com/technetwork/java/javase/downloads/index.html">Java Platform SE (JDK 13)</a>

 2.)
 Check to see if you have your JAVA_HOME variable path configured.
- The following is for MacOS only:
+ The following is for MacOS only.
+ Open up terminal:
 ```bash
 vim ~/.bash_profile
 ```